 Step four: Determine if the student is due a post-withdrawal disbursement or if Title IV Assistance must be returned to the United States Department of Education.
 If the amount of Title IV assistance earned is larger than the amount of Title IV assistance received, the difference will be disbursed and applied to student's account.
+If the amount of Title IV assistance earned is less than the amount of Title IV assistance received, the difference will be disbursed and applied to student's account.
 If the amount of Title IV assistance earned is less than the amount of Title IV assistance received, the difference will be returned to the U.S. Department of Education.